byteally/webapi/docs/implementation.rst

-Implementation
+Server implementation
 ==============

-An ApiContract is just a schematic representation of your API service.
+An :wahackage:`ApiContract <WebApi-Contract.html#t:ApiContract>` is just a schematic representation of your API service.
 We still need to implement our handlers that actually does the work.
 You would have already read about this in the :doc:`start` section.

 Implementation of a contract consists of

-* Writing a :code:`WebApiImplementation` instance.
+* Writing a :wahackage:`WebApiServer <WebApi-Server.html>` instance.
-* Writing :code:`ApiHandler` instances for all your end-points.
+* Writing :wahackage:`ApiHandler <WebApi-Server.html#t:ApiHandler>` instances for all your end-points.

-Writing WebApiImplementation instance
+Writing WebApiServer instance
 -------------------------------------
-The :code:`WebApiImplementation` typeclass has
+The :code:`WebApiServer` typeclass has

   - Two associated types
       - **HandlerM** - It is the type of monad in which our handler should run (defaults to :code:`IO`).